Freetrade review | App, pricing and features

 This is included with all of Freetrade’s plans — you can trade as many stocks and exchange-traded funds (ETFs) as you like, commission-free.

-People usually choose to go with the general investment account after they have used up their ISA allowance for the year, as you may need to pay capital gains tax on any profits you make.
-Capital gains tax is payable on gains over the allowance of £6,000 in each tax year.
+People usually choose to go with the GIA after they have used up their ISA allowance for the year, as you may need to pay capital gains or dividend tax on any profits you make.

 Freetrade stocks and shares ISA

-The Freetrade stocks and shares ISA is an individual savings account where you can invest up to your yearly allowance each tax year and protect the majority of your profits from tax.
-The allowance for the 2023/2024 tax year is £20,000.
+The Freetrade stocks and shares ISA lets you invest up to your yearly allowance each tax year and protect the majority of your profits from tax.
+The allowance for the 2024/2025 tax year is £20,000.
 This means you can invest £20,000 in the available stocks and ETFs and minimise the tax on the profits you make.

 You can open an ISA with the Freetrade app.
 It’s part of the Freetrade Standard plan which costs £5.99 per month (or £59.88 per year paid annually, equal to £4.99 per month).